 Education Through Lifelong Learning

-Babson’s unique methodology provides a way of learning that allows you to create opportunities in both your professional and personal life—and it starts with our youth.
+Babson’s unique methodology provides a way of learning that allows you to create opportunities in both your professional and personal life.
 Our lifelong learning opportunities span from activities for preschoolers all the way to college classes for retirees.

 Youth Entrepreneurial Leadership Programs

-Babson’s Bernon Center runs three programs for children in both the Needham and Wellesley Housing authorities, including:
+Babson’s Office of Faith and Service runs three programs for children in both the Needham, Wellesley, and Framingham housing authorities, including:

 - Elementary / Afterschool program, concentrating on homework help and enrichment activities

-- Middle School / Experiential entrepreneurship program, teaching students how to start businesses, partner with nonprofits, and create, manage, and market products
+- Middle school / Entrepreneurial leadership program, hosted during the summer for children in the Wellesley, Needham, and Framingham housing authorities, teaching students how to start businesses, partner with nonprofits, and create, manage, and market products

-- High School / College access program, focusing on college preparation and admittance
+- High school / College access and mentoring program, focusing on college preparation and admittance

 High School Summer Study

-Babson’s Summer Study programs are an opportunity for high school students (29 countries were represented in 2013) to learn how to impact and reshape organizations, industries, and the world.
+Summer Study brings together talented high school students from around the globe to learn how to impact and reshape organizations, industries, and the world.
 Students gain hands-on experience in developing their ventures while learning about creating social, environmental, and economic value from Babson’s top-ranked faculty in their course, the Babson Entrepreneurial Development Experience.
 Outside of the classroom, students engage with the greater Babson community in social, academic, and cultural programming.
-Throughout this five-week, residential program, students have the chance to earn college credit, and build their network of peers and business and community leaders.
+Throughout this residential program, students have the chance to earn college credit and build their network of peers and business and community leaders.
 Students learn skills for any career they want to pursue, and add experience to help them stand out in their college applications.

-The GLDE program allows college students to collaborate with student entrepreneurs, corporate and nonprofit executives, and renowned faculty.
+This program allows college students to collaborate with student entrepreneurs, corporate and nonprofit executives, and renowned faculty.
 Students explore the United Nations Millennium Development Goals as a framework while working to create innovative, real-world solutions to social, economic, and environmental issues.
+In 2014, GLDE students conducted a consulting project for the United Nations Principles of Responsible Management Education (PRME) and in doing so developed a proposal for an annual worldwide business school competition.
+Babson, led by GLDE alumni, continues to work with PRME around the logistics of actualizing this competition for 2015.

 Network for Teaching Entrepreneurship (NFTE)

-Since opening its doors in 1991, NFTE New England, located at Babson, has reached more than 13,000 young people from low-income communities with entrepreneurship education programs.
+Since opening its doors in 1991, NFTE New England, based at Babson, has reached more than 14,000 young people from low-income communities with entrepreneurship education programs.
 Babson partners with NFTE to co-host events throughout the year, including the annual NFTE Youth Entrepreneurship Conference.
-Babson students serve as NFTE instructors, and Babson professors, research groups, and coalitions serve as NFTE thought partners.
+Babson students serve as NFTE volunteers, and Babson professors, research groups, and coalitions serve as NFTE thought partners.
 The College provides a full scholarship to an outstanding NFTE student each year.

 Audit Babson Classes

 Wellesley and Needham senior citizens may audit Babson’s undergraduate classes on a space-available basis at no cost.
-During the 2012–2013 academic year, three Wellesley senior citizens audited six courses worth $30,107.
-Two Needham senior citizens took a total of two courses worth $10,472.
-Find courses and apply »
+In 2014, two Wellesley senior citizens audited five courses worth $26,240.
+Two Needham senior citizens took a total of two courses worth $9,720.

 North Hill and Babson College Connection

-Needham and Wellesley residents may use materials on open shelves at Babson’s Horn Library, and may check out books for four weeks.
-Learn more about how you can use the Babson library »
+Needham and Wellesley residents may use materials on open shelves at Babson’s Horn Library and may check out books for four weeks.